Hirevo/alexandrie/docker/README.md

 ./crate-storage stores the crate's binaries

-./data will contain the sqlite database that Alexandrie needs to keep track of accounts, tokens, etc.
+./data will contain the SQLite database that Alexandrie needs to keep track of accounts, tokens, etc.

 ./crate-index stores meta-data for each version of the crate.
 [Link](https://github.com/rust-lang/rfcs/blob/master/text/2141-alternative-registries.md#registry-index-format-specification) to the alternative-registry spec